Petty cash: What is it, and how do you manage it?

 Make use of a filing system to organise all the documents in your book to keep everything tidy.
 This way, when you need to double check a receipt or find a petty cash voucher from the past, it won’t take the better part of a week.

-Consider petty cash software to streamline all expenses
+4. Use petty cash software to streamline all expenses

-Cash is becoming less and less relevant in today’s digital world, but that doesn’t mean petty cash is fully redundant.
+Cash is becoming less and less relevant in today’s digital world – but that doesn’t mean petty cash is fully redundant.

 By combining your physical petty cash with software, you can form a hybrid between cash and the digital spending elements of your business.
 And it removes the outdated nature that petty cash is currently associated with.